sternSargentRA/pyTM/Docs/source/black1/perm_income.rst

 The LQ permanent income model
 ======================================

-This lecture describes the infinite-horizon linear-quadratic savings problem
+This lecture describes a rational expectations version of the famous permanent income model of Friedman (1956)

-Its  solution is a rational expectations version of the famous permanent income model of Friedman (1956)
+Hall (1978) cast Friedman' model within a linear-quadratic setting

-Hall (1978) cast Friedman' model within the linear-quadratic setting
+Like Hall, we formulate a infinite-horizon linear-quadratic savings problem

 We use the model as a vehicle for illustrating